buildpacks/rfcs/text/0000-export-to-oci.md

     ```=bash
     [exporter] ERROR: failed to export: saving image: creating layer from /oci/sample-ruby-app/blobs/sha256:0d1ae00330e04bac2e7f6da6dadc8d234198a3422b6e3412103c8b379e00eaad: open /oci/sample-ruby-app/blobs/sha256:0d1ae00330e04bac2e7f6da6dadc8d234198a3422b6e3412103c8b379e00eaad: no such file or directory
     ```
-    The problem seems to be that when the layers are added into the image we have the *diffID* reference, but after it was exported to OCI we have the *digest* inside the `blobs` folder.
-Maybe we need to store some kind of mapping: `diffID -> digest` to solve it.
+    The problem seems to be that when the layers are added into the image we have the *layer diffID* reference, but after it was exported to OCI we have the *layer digest* inside the `blobs` folder.
+Maybe we need to store some kind of mapping: `layer diffID -> layer digest` to solve it.
 - We divide the results in two sections:
   - Pre/Post Lifecycle execution: As mentioned, [skopeo](https://github.com/containers/skopeo) tool was used here and most of the time spent goes into this category.
 Open to optimal implementations here, maybe, one option could be to use [imgutil](https://github.com/buildpacks/imgutil) instead of [skopeo](https://github.com/containers/skopeo) and take advantage of the optimization to avoid re-uploading base layers.
   - Lifecycle execution: We can see there is an increment of +10%, but probably this can be improved during the formal implementation